Over 150 Years of History

 In 2001, Sulphur Grove Church was invited to become a partner with the YMCA of Greater Dayton to develop a new Y facility in Huber Heights at the northwest corner of Brandt Pike and Shull Road.
 In order to live out the Y name, Young Men’s Christian Association, we were given the opportunity to provide worship services at the Y. It took months of thinking about and planning how to convert the Y gym into worship space that could be set up and torn down every Sunday morning.
 Worship services began in October 2005 on Sunday mornings.

 In 2021, discussions began between Sulphur Grove Church and Brandt United Methodist Church about a potential merger with the YMCA campus.
 In November of the same year, the decision was made to combine these congregations and move the YMCA campus and its resources to the Brandt location.
-First called “New Campus,” then briefly “Home937,” the decision has been made to indefinitely close this campus.
+First called “New Campus,” then briefly “Home937,” the decision had been made to indefinitely close this campus.
+On October 1, 2023, we reopened the Brandt location as a new contemporary campus under the name “Bridge of Hope.”

 On November 28, 2021, Sulphur Grove United Methodist Church celebrated our 150th Anniversary.
 God has blessed us so that we might be a blessing to others.
 God’s people at Sulphur Grove invite you to deepen your personal relationship with God, to worship Him and to serve Him.
 Come join us!